SathwikHegde/DevOps-Learning/GitLab CI CD Tutorial/gitlab-cicd-demo/Section 2 Continuous Integration (CI) with GitLab (Stages, Tests, Reports, Merge Requests)/README.md

           }]],
         };
         ```

 2. **CI/CD Pipeline:** You have an existing CI/CD pipeline where your E2E tests are executed.

 -----

-### Step-by-Step Instructions:
+### Step-by-Step Instructions

 #### Step 1: Ensure JUnit XML Report Generation

 Before you can publish a report, your tests must *generate* one.

 * **Action:** Verify that your E2E test runner is configured to output results in JUnit XML format.
 * **Verification:** After running your tests locally, check the specified output directory (e.g., `cypress/results` or `test-results/junit`) for `.xml` files.
 These files contain the test results in a standardized format that CI/CD tools can understand.

 #### Step 2: Add a Test Execution Step to Your CI/CD Pipeline

 Your pipeline needs a step that runs your E2E tests.

 * **Action:** Locate the stage/job in your CI/CD pipeline responsible for running E2E tests.
 Add a command that executes your tests.
 * **Example (Node.js project running Cypress):**

     ```yaml
     # For GitLab CI/CD (.gitlab-ci.yml)
     e2e_tests: